-The IFRS Interpretations Committee (Interpretations Committee) works together with the Board in supporting the application of IFRS Standards.
-In order to do this, it needs input from external stakeholders.
+The IFRS Interpretations Committee (Interpretations Committee) works with the International Accounting Standards Board (Board) in supporting the application of IFRS® Standards.

-All Interpretations Committee projects begin life as an external question regarding an aspect of a Standard.
+All Interpretations Committee projects begin as a question regarding a Standard.
 The process is designed to:

-- allow any stakeholder to submit a question—you can submit a question to the Interpretations Committee below; and
+- allow any stakeholder to submit a question; and

-- be open and transparent—all submissions get considered at a public meeting.
+- be open and transparent—all submissions are considered at a public meeting.

-The Interpretations Committee then follows a process summarised in the Due Process Handbook to decide whether to add a standard-setting project to its agenda to address the question, or whether to take an alternative approach.
-Open questions currently being considered by the Interpretations Committee can be viewed here.
+The Interpretations Committee then decides whether standard-setting is needed to address the question, or whether to take an alternative approach.

-In many cases, the Interpretations Committee decides not to undertake any standard-setting activity.
-This might be because the Interpretations Committee concludes that standard-setting activity would not be:
+The Interpretations Committee may decide not to recommend standard-setting.
+This might be because the Interpretations Committee concludes that standard-setting is:

-- helpful—for example, introducing new or amended requirements might assist one entity with a particular type of transaction, but could raise questions for other entities with similar, but different, types of transaction; or
+- unhelpful—for example, introducing new or amended requirements might assist one company with a particular type of transaction, while raising questions for other companies with slightly different types of transactions.

 Any individual or organisation may put forward suggestions of potential agenda items for consideration by the Interpretations Committee.
 In considering whether to put forward suggestions, all parties should consult the ‘Identification of Matters’ section (paragraphs 5.14 to 5.22) of the IASB and IFRS IC Due Process Handbook.